Key Points for 2026

 I'm not sure if I can participate in all scheduled dates due to work or household duties.
 Is that okay?

 Participation in all scheduled dates is optional.
-For the hackathon on August 23rd and 24th, you can participate online in addition to attending in-person at the venue.
-If online participation is difficult, you may simply submit your work and present at the First Stage.
+For the hackathon, online participation is available in addition to attending in person at the venue.
+If online participation is also difficult, you may simply submit your work and present at the First Stage.

 What specific works are required to be submitted?

-You will need to prepare slide materials for your presentation at the First Stage (recorded session) held at the end of August.
-In addition, you are required to record a presentation (either online or by attending the venue in person) of the prototypes developed during the hackathon (for the Visualization Category, a visualization work; for the Idea Proposal Category, an idea).
+You will need to prepare slide materials for your presentation at the First Stage (recorded session).
+You are also required to record a presentation of the prototypes and other deliverables developed during the hackathon period.

 As stated in "3.
-Application Requirements" of the application guidelines, it is required to "plan to use open data listed on the Tokyo Metropolitan Government Open Data Catalog site."
-The use of private data is also highly encouraged, so please make use of various data sources and actively participate in this event.
-However, when using data other than open data, please be sure to check the terms and conditions for its use.
+Application Requirements" of the application guidelines, it is required to "plan to use open data or private sector data."
+The use of private sector data is also highly encouraged, so please make use of various data sources and actively participate in this event.

 Are there any benefits for participants?